US toll free:

 10. Seed stocks can be obtained by harvesting crystals from microfluidic devices and capillaries.

 11. rMMS experiments can be dispensed by hand.
 Typically the volumes dispensed will be increased slightly to e.g. 1.5 ul of protein, 1 ul of reservoir solution, and 0.5 ul of seed stock (dispensed in that order).
 The seed stock can easily be dispensed with a 10 to 100 ul Hamilton gas-tight syringe with a blunt needle (e.g. Point Style 3).
 After dispensing the seed stock to a drop, clean the needle by passing it through the reservoir of the next well before dispensing the next drop.

-For more information on points 4 - 10 request a preprint from Douglas Instruments for the reference by Shaw Stewart et al. below.
+For more information on points 4 - 10 Please read the paper below reference by Shaw Stewart et al.